The engine that powers sustainable organisations

 Supply chain mapping is essential to sustainable procurement.
 Without the knowledge of where and how in the supply chain, risks may arise, and sustainable procurement would be an exercise in blind faith – worse still, a poor risk management practice.
 Investing resources into the mapping exercise will pay off in the long run for the reasons listed below.

 The mapping process begins in your own supplier database.
-This is where you already have key information on your supply network, including their geographical location, organisation size, number of employees, etc.
+This is where you already have key information on your supply network, including…

 A point to consider is how many tiers in your supply chain you want to map.
 If going beyond the first tier, you also need to gather information on suppliers of suppliers to create a global map of their supplier network.

-A risk assessment may be the most important part of the mapping activity.
+A risk assessment may be the most essential part of the mapping activity.
 This is where you identify risks at every point of the supply journey.
 At each farm, warehouse, transport hub, or other nodes, the materials and/or product passes through many hands and processes before arriving as a finished good.
 At any point along its journey, multiple risks exist that could disrupt this flow.

-A natural disaster could happen at one of the factories, damaging physical assets such that resources or infrastructure become inaccessible, affecting production lead times.
-Raw materials are at risk of becoming in short supply if geopolitical tensions arise in the source location.
-All these factors must be accounted for in the risk assessment, and any data that does not exist in your database should be collected from your suppliers.
+An extreme example would be a natural disaster at one of the factories, which damages physical assets such that resources or infrastructure become inaccessible, affecting production lead times.
+Another example: Raw materials are at risk of becoming in short supply if geopolitical tensions arise in the source location.

 Not all risks are known, but having a proper supply chain risk management framework in your company can help you to be prepared for any unexpected risks.
 Strong governance controls and response mechanisms can help you detect unknown risks earlier.
-A risk management framework should consist of a matrix that ranks each risk on a scale of severity of its impact on the business, the likelihood of it happening, and your company’s preparedness to deal with it.

 Risk assessment tools are available to assist with this process.
 If you want to take it a step further, these tools can perform advanced analytics that weighs your overall risk exposure and regularly monitors data changes and exposure levels.